Hello Miss Shana!

 Here is your mistake.
 You’ve spent a lot of time looking up details before finding the BIG Picture!
 The big picture is: the patient more than likely has the flu–though she thinks it’s a bad cold, a really bad cold.
 But the body aches, headache and chills and fever suggest that it’s more than likely the flu.

 Now, chances are really good that one of these remedies is the right one.
 Of these remedies, which ones are irritable?
 That’s our only question!
 Of those that are irritable, which ones have sneezing fits?
 Boom!
 Case is closed!

 I was kind of thinking Nux vomica at first, when I first read through it, mostly ’cause of the face pain and Nux V is a major sinus remedy plus the irritability of course.

 YES, IT’S NUX VOMICA!
 So easy!
 Look at how difficult you made this case!
-Here’s how I saw it: I needed a flu remedy with violent sneezing.
+Here’s how I saw it: I need a flu remedy with violent sneezing.
 Nux v. is famous for that!
 So I asked myself, “Is Nux v. irritable?”
 Ha!
 What a question!
+Is the Pope Catholic?

 But I felt it couldn’t be Nux vomica because she said she was worse for sitting and if it was Nux vomica, she’d have been better for sitting.

 OK, Sarah, remember how I’m always telling people to THINK?
 For example, in that case of Vertigo where Gabi said she was “worse company” but it turned out that the only “company” there was her kids?
 And they weren’t helping her at all?
 Maybe she wouldn’t have been worse company if someone offered to help her.